isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    unavailable.

--  ``partner-in-maintenance`` - an active server transitions to this state after receiving a ``ha-maintenance-start`` command from the administrator.
+-  ``partner-in-maintenance`` - an active server transitions to this state after receiving a :isccmd:`ha-maintenance-start` command from the administrator.
    The server in this state becomes responsible for responding to all DHCP requests.
-The server sends a ``ha-maintenance-notify`` command to the partner, which should enter the ``in-maintenance`` state.
+The server sends a :isccmd:`ha-maintenance-notify` command to the partner, which should enter the ``in-maintenance`` state.
 The server remaining in the ``partner-in-maintenance`` state keeps sending lease updates to the partner until it finds that the partner has stopped responding to those lease updates,